BasudevBharatBhushan/sample-sales-crm-dataset/README.md

 # 🧠 CRM + Sales Relational Dataset

-This dataset simulates a realistic CRM (Customer Relationship Management) and Sales system, ideal for testing multi-table reporting, ETL pipelines, and relational databases.
+This dataset simulates a realistic CRM (Customer Relationship Management) and Sales system, ideal for testing multi-table reporting, ETL pipelines, and relational databases..<br><br>
 🧬 This dataset was synthetically generated using ChatGPT.

 ---